 6(a) Estimating Respondent Burden

-The average annual burden to industry over the next three years from these recordkeeping and reporting requirements is estimated to be 14,535 (Total Labor Hours from Table 1 below).
+The average annual burden to industry over the next three years from these recordkeeping and reporting requirements is estimated to be 14,535 hours (Total Labor Hours from Table 1 below).
 These hours are based on Agency studies and background documents from the development of the regulation, Agency knowledge and experience with the NSPS program, the previously- approved ICR, and any comments received.

 6(b) Estimating Respondent Costs